Abuzariii/Whisper-API-by-Lablab/README.md

 # Whisper-API-by-Lablab

-Run the notebook in colab afor transcribing your own audio files

-For API, refer to the link in the repo description.
+Run the notebook in colab.
+For API by Lablab, refer to the link in the description of the repository.